-I. Distribution Among Title IV Programs The University will allocate the Title IV portion of the refund to the various Title IV program(s) from which the student received aid.
-The allocation will take place in the following order:

-- A. FEEL programs (the Part B loans)
+- Distribution Among the Title IV Programs The University will allocate the Title IV portion of the refund to the various Title IV program(s) from which the student received aid.
+The allocation will take place in the following order: - Federal Family Education Loan (FFEL) programs (the Part B loans) (Subsidized and Unsubsidized Stafford Loans, PLUS-Parent Loan) - b.
+Federal Perkins - c.
+Federal Pell - d.
+Federal SEOG - Distribution of Repayments of Cash Disbursements Made Directly to the Student - a.
+If a student officially or unofficially with draws from or is dismissed by the University on or after the first day of classes of a semester, and the student received a cash disbursement for noninstructional costs under any Title IV program (except Federal WorkStudy Program) for that semester, the University will determine whether a portion of that cash disbursement will have to be repaid.

-- B. Federal Direct Loans

-- C. Federal Perkins

-- D. Federal Pell

-- E. Federal SEOG

-- F. Other Title IV assistance

-- G. Tennessee Student Assistance Award

-- H. Scholarships

-II.
-Distribution of Repayments of Cash Disbursements Made Directly to the Student

-- A. If a student officially or unofficially withdraws from or is dismissed by the University on or after the first day of classes of a semester and the student received a cash disbursement for non-instructional costs under any Title IV program (except Federal Work-Study Program) for that semester, the University will determine whether a portion of that cash disbursement will have to be repaid by the student. - B. In determining whether a student will have to repay a cash disbursement, the University will subtract from the cash disbursement received by the student the educational costs incurred by him/her for non-instructional charges for that term up to the date of withdrawal or expulsion. - 1.
-No repayment will be expected after 30 days from the first day of classes. - 2.
-If the expected repayment will total less than \$50, no repayment will be required. - C. The University will apply these policies in a consistent manner to all students receiving Title IV aid. - 1.
-The University will not allocate any part of the refund to a Title IV program if the student did not receive aid under the program. - 2.
-The amount allocated to a program may not exceed the amount the student received from that program.
+- b.
+In determining whether a student will have to repay a cash disbursement, the University will subtract from the cash disbursement received by the student the educational costs incurred by him/her for noninstructional charges for that term up to the date of withdrawal or expulsion. - If the expected repayment will total less than \$100, no repayment will be required. - The University will apply these policies in a consistent manner to all students receiving Title IV aid. - The University will not allocate any part of the refund to a Title IV program if the student did not receive aid under the program. - The amount allocated to a program may not exceed the amount the student received from that program.